bio-miga/MiGA-Docker/aws/using_miga_aws.md

-## Trouble shooting
+## Trouble Shooting

-### Terminal is disconnected
+### Terminal is Disconnected

 The instance will continue running until you stop or terminate it.
 Your terminal's connection to the instance, however, may be automatically terminated after a period of inactivity.
-If this happens, you can simply log back in:
+If this happens, you can simply log back in (substitute \<keypair file> with the actual file name and \<public IP address> with the actual address):

 ```
-cd
+cd  # To take you to your home directory.
 ssh -i .ssh/<keypair file> ubuntu@<public IP address>
 ```
 Any jobs running when the terminal was disconnected, however, will be lost.
+For this reason, any important jobs should be run in a tmux session.
+See the "Long Running Projects" section below.

-### MiGA-Web is disconnected
+### MiGA-Web is Disconnected

-Likewise, your browser's connection to MiGA-Web may be automatically terminated due to inactivity.
-In this case, to resume using MiGA-Web you need to log into the instance using a terminal or the Session Manager and restart the server.
+If your browser's connection to MiGA-Web is terminated and the MiGA web server is still running, you can reconnect by re-entering ```http://<public IP address>:8080``` into your browser's URL bar.
+If this does not work it is likely that the MiGA web server has stopped.
+In this case, log into the instance using a terminal or the Session Manager and restart the server.
 If you use the Session Manager, be sure to log into the user ubuntu account:

 ```